openbmc/openbmc/poky/documentation/ref-manual/ref-variables.rst

       .. note::

-         Programs built by
-         -native
-         recipes run directly from the sysroot ( STAGING_DIR_NATIVE
+         Programs built by ``-native`` recipes run directly from the sysroot (:term:`STAGING_DIR_NATIVE`), which is why additional directories
-         ), which is why additional directories containing program executables and supporting files need to be staged.
+         containing program executables and supporting files need to be staged.

    :term:`SYSROOT_PREPROCESS_FUNCS`
       A list of functions to execute after files are staged into the